drchrispinnock/gcp-node-example/article.md

 shutdown -r +1
 ```

 10\.
 When the system has rebooted, log in and check that everything is working.
-The packages we have used run the Octez software under a dedicated user called *tezos*.
-Below we switch to the user and check the status with ```octez-client bootstrapped```.
+Below we switch to the *tezos* user and check the status with ```octez-client bootstrapped```.
 This command will only work if the RPC was set up as above.
 It runs and prints status until the node considers itself bootstrapped and ready.
 Additionally you can look at the log file: ```/var/log/tezos/node.log```.

 ```